labeattie/testpreviewsite/_posts/2022-03-07-spanish-learning-tools-download.md

 ---
-title: "Hola to Hablo: Download Two Spanish Practice Tools"
+title: "Hola to Hablo: Two Spanish Tools You Can Download"
 layout: post
 categories: spanish
 ---